BrennaBelletti/nrf9160dk_krypton_sample/README.rst

 Next, it provisions a root CA certificate to the modem using the :ref:`modem_key_mgmt` library.
 Provisioning must be done before connecting to the LTE network, because the certificates can only be provisioned when the device is not connected.

-The sample then establishes a connection to the LTE network, sets up the necessary TLS socket options, and connects to an HTTPS server.
+The sample then establishes a connection to the LTE network, sets up the necessary TLS socket options, and connects to the Krypton server.
-It sends an HTTP HEAD request and prints the response code in the terminal.
+It uses the lightweight version of Soracom Krypton to first download the private key and store information like the certificate ID, mqtt hostname, and mqtt client ID.

+The modem is set to offline state so that the certificates can be stored to the modem again using the :ref:`modem_key_mgmt` library.

+The modem is turned back to the online state and proceeds to use the stored credentials to make a secure connection an MQTT broker.
+It will publish whatever data it receives on the configured subscribe topic to the configured publish topic.

 Obtaining a certificate
 =======================

-The sample connects to ``www.google.com``, which requires an X.509 certificate.
+The sample connects to ``krypton.soracom.io``, which requires an X.509 certificate.
-This certificate is provided in the :file:`samples/nrf9160/https_client/cert` folder.
+This certificate is provided in the :file:`krypton_client/cert` folder.

 To connect to other servers, you might need to provision a different certificate.
 You can download a certificate for a given server using your web browser.